-Prerequisite: Concurrent or completion of ECE 10A with a grade of "C" or better CSU, Associate Degree Applicable
+Prerequisite: ECE 10A with a grade of "C" or better, or concurrent enrollment CSU, Associate Degree Applicable

 ECE 40D SCIENCE AND NUMBER CONCEPTS FOR YOUNG CHILDREN

 This course explores the development of curriculum ideas for teaching our environment and conservation of natural resources to young children.
 Included will be the sequence of mathematical concepts appropriate to different stages of development.